 The Outlander has always been one of the best softroaders, although Mitsubishi’s sometimes radical front end styling alienated many loyal customers over the years.
-The plug-in Hybrid model is a standout and was updated for 2020.
+The plug-in Hybrid model is a standout and was updated for 2020 and 2021.

 The 2013 Outlander was the first of the line to be engineered for multiple powertrains.
 Two petrol engines and a new diesel were offered and a plug-in petrol hybrid EV was scheduled for later release.

 All variants came with class-leading five-year/130,000km warranty and 60,000km capped price servicing.

 Outlander ES 4WD had a 2.4-litre, 124kW/220Nm petrol engine, continuously variable mechanical transmission (CVT), 16-inch steel wheels, five-seat layout, single-piece tailgate, automatic-folding door mirrors, leather-wrapped steering wheel and gear-shift knob, steering wheel controls for audio and Bluetooth, reverse sensors, single CD audio system with six speakers, tilting and telescoping steering wheel and climate control air-conditioning.

 The LS 4WD models were powered by the 2.4-litre petrol engine, with CVT, or a 2.2-litre, 110kW/360Nm turbo-intercooled diesel, with six-speed auto transmission, 16-inch aluminium wheels, five or seven seat layout, front fog lamps, privacy glass, colour LCD display, dual-zone air-conditioning and rear-view camera.